 - Re-numbering of building(s)

-All approved new or amended addresses are sent to the emergency services, Royal Mail, Land Registry, Ordnance Survey, The Valuation Office, and Council Departments such as Electoral Registration and Council Tax.
+All approved new or amended addresses are subsequently sent to the Emergency Services, Royal Mail, Land Registry, Ordnance Survey, The Valuation Office, and Council Departments such as Electoral Registration and Council Tax.

 How to apply

-- Street Naming and Numbering application form (with General information and Guidelines)
+- submit a Street Naming and Numbering application form (with General information and Guidelines)

 Charges (effective from 1 April 2013)

-The Street Naming and Numbering function will be subject to a charge with effect from the 1 April 2011.
-The Council undertake all necessary consultations with emergency services, and the Royal Mail in connection with the provision of new addresses, or any alteration to existing addresses.
-Following agreement of the proposals, will notify the Emergency Services and other relevant public bodies.
+The Street Naming and Numbering function is subject to a charge.
+The Council undertake all necessary consultations with Royal Mail in connection with the provision of new addresses, or any alteration to an existing address and following agreement of the proposals, will notify the Emergency Services and other relevant public bodies.
 Other notifications of the change are supplied via the Local Land and Property Gazetteer (LLPG) and the National Land and Property Gazetteer (NLPG) to ensure that correct addresses are properly recognised.